AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 AMReX uses :cpp:`MFIter` to iterate over a :cpp:`MultiFab`.
 Inside the loop, we call functions to work on :cpp:`FArrayBox` objects (see :ref:`sec:basics:mfiter`).
-With GPU, we launch kernels inside :cpp:`MFIter` loop.
+With GPU support enabled, we launch kernels inside the :cpp:`MFIter` loop.
 A tutorial example can be found in ``Tutorials/GPU/Launch``.
 The part launching a CUDA C++ kernel is shown below.